yicaiweng/shopping_protal/react/README.md

 ### confirmation page
 protected route: `/confirmation`<br/>
 - data is from checkout page
-- allows user to print this page ( work in process)
+- allows user to print this page
 - allows user to ask for help (work in process)
 - gives user an overview of the order summary, items ordered, and mocked up data of payment info